substantic/rain/docs/guide/user.rst

 Data objects can be mapped into the working directory of :func:`rain.client.tasks`.
 The simplest case is to use a data object directly as arguments for a program.
 In such case, the data object is mapped into randomly named file and the name is placed into program arguments.
+Note that files are by default mapped only for reading (and proctected by setting file permissions).
+More options of mapping is described in :ref:`fs_mapping`.

 ::